michealengland/micheal-dev-2/src/content/blog/ghcli-7-setting-a-custom-editor-for-the-github-cli.md

 ![Disable the GH CLI interactive prompts allows for fast updates with preconfigured commands](./assets/ghcli-7-interactive-prompts-disabled.jpg)

 ## Custom Configuration
 It’s worth mentioning that you can configure your default editor to work with other applications on your machine.
 However, compatibility and functionality might vary.
-Here's how I configured my editor to use Nota MD:
+Here's how I configured my editor to use Nota MD to write my PRs:

 First, I installed the [Nota CLI](https://docs.nota.md/command-line-interface) to make it executable from the command line.
 Then, I verified that using `nota` in the command line successfully opened the application.